Skip to content

 SIGN UP for our weekly Highlights emails.

 According to the Guttmacher Institute, approximately 1 in 4 women will have had an abortion by the age of 45 here in the United States.
 A Lifeway study reveals that 70% of women that have an abortion identify as Christian.
-That mean that there are wounded women sitting in the pews of every church across America.
+This means that there are wounded women sitting in the pews of every church across America.
 Not only is this woman emotionally, mentally and spiritually wounded, the man that helped create that life — and others involved in the decision — are also carrying wounds.

 Deeper Still’s founder, Karen Ellison, has shared that she believed she was a committed Christian when she experienced abortion herself — an experience that eventually led her to establish the ministry.